chchchchchchch/var.lgm.etherpash/README.md

-extend etherpad's collaborative writing approach with optional commandline magic.
+Extend etherpad's collaborative writing approach with optional commandline magic.

 On an etherpad (e.g. http://lgru.pad.constantvzw.org:8000/etherpash)
-you can use markdown and define commands (lines start with a %) that will be executed while the etherpad is converted to pdf using pdflatex.
+you can use markdown and define commands (lines start with a %).
+The commands will be executed while the etherpad is converted to pdf using pdflatex.

 Commands are defined in [i/bash/*.functions]().